selfup/rejs/DOCS.md

 ##### As @cite-reader mentioned in this [issue](https://github.com/selfup/rejs/issues/13):

-*This database is only as strong as the `fs.writeFileSync` method provided by the `fs` module API.
-*This mean that is there is a power failure or what have you during a table update/write event, your data will more than likely be lost forever!
+*This database is only as strong as the `fs.writeFileSync` method provided by the `fs` module API *This mean that is there is a power failure or what have you during a table update/write event, your data will more than likely be lost forever!

 * If you can read javascript tests, skip the docs and just go read the tests!